Sam Robb-KIng Sam Robb-KIng

 Do I enjoy Christmas?
 It’s an interesting question.

-I think my current feeling is I enjoy bits of it, but I’ve always found the social pressures difficult, and as I’ve got older, and as Christmas has got more commercialised, it’s become a time of year when I have to actively manage myself.
+I think my current feeling is that I enjoy bits of it, but I’ve always found the social pressures difficult, and as I’ve got older, and as Christmas has got more commercialised, it’s become a time of year when I have to actively manage myself.
 This article by Mind is helpful in identifying all the ways Christmas can be hard.

 I acknowledge it's nice to have a celebration to lighten up a dark time of year, and with that in mind I’ve tried to find ways to embrace aspects of the festivities, but I do my best to keep in my Christmas ‘window of tolerance’.
 The window of tolerance is a model by Dan Siegal, and it’s used a lot in working with trauma survivors.
-I don’t have Christmas trauma in my past, but nevertheless it’s a tool I come back to again and again for myself and with clients.
+I don’t have Christmas trauma in my past, but nevertheless it’s a tool I come back to again and again with clients.

 Let me try and describe the window of tolerance.
 Imagine a window, and through this window you can visualise something that makes you feel that everything in your life is okay.
 You might imagine a holiday memory, a natural landscape, or maybe, a Christmas tree with twinkly lights.
+When you look at this window, everything feels managable.
+Tricky things may happen, but you can cope, Good things may happen and you can enjoy them.

 So what can you do about this?